Rays vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wander Franco and the Tampa Bay Rays meet Christian Walker and the Arizona Diamondbacks on Wednesday at 9:40 PM ET in the second game of a three-game series.
+Isaac Paredes and the Tampa Bay Rays will square off against Ketel Marte and the Arizona Diamondbacks at Chase Field in the final of a three-game series, on Thursday at 3:40 PM ET.

-The favored Rays have -155 moneyline odds against the underdog Diamondbacks, who are listed at +130.
-The over/under is 9.5 runs for the game (with -110 odds to hit the over and -110 odds on the under).
+The Diamondbacks are +130 moneyline underdogs for this matchup against the favored Rays (-155).
+A 9.5-run total has been set for the game.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.